Above: L-R, Theodore Roosevelt, Elliot Roosevelt, Maud Elliott,

 Interurban, 1967, O. R. Cummings

 Colonel Roosevelt made another summer visit to Maine on August 31, 1916.
 As he did two years earlier, he again was a passenger on one of the Portland Lewiston Interurbans.
 This time traveling from Portland to Lewiston.
-The newspaper reports in a number of places that "moving pictures were taken" and "movie men" were on the scene.
+The newspaper reports several places where "moving pictures were taken" and "movie men" were on the scene.
 Of particular interest is the report below that mentions a movie being taken of TR entering the interurban.
 How I would love to see that footage.
-One other anecdotal observation is, while in Gray, he calls out from the rear of the interurban, for the whereabouts of the young girl that gave him a bouquet of sweet peas two years earlier.
+One other anecdotal observation is, while in Gray, he calls out from the rear of the interurban, for the whereabouts of the young girl who gave him a bouquet of sweet peas two years earlier.
 That story is below.

 8-31-1916